akihikodaki/dts/test_plans/cvl_dcf_qos_test_plan.rst

 4. Enable DPDK iAVF to set TC to queue mapping, to be accomplished by way of new advance virtchnl op.

 Note: The AVF inherits TCs that are configured on the PF.
 DCF tunes the BW allocation per TC for the target AVF.
+Priority: TC7>…>TC0.
+TC7 has the highest priority, TC0 has the lowest priority.

 QoS configuration ownership::